Unidata/python-workshop/setup.md

 If working in a Unix or Mac OS X environment, make sure `git` and `conda` are on your path.

 You will also need a text editor you are comfortable working with.
 On Unix or OS X this can be `vi`, `emacs`, `gedit`, or `pico`.
 On Windows, you can use notepad.

-### Option 2, Vagrant

-Vagrant is free, open-source software to create virtual environments.
-In practical terms, this means Vagrant is an alternative option to easily set up the workshop environment.
-[Instructions for working with Vagrant](https://github.com/Unidata/unidata-python-workshop/blob/master/VAGRANT_README.md).

 ## Setup at start of workshop